The Art of Haṭha Energetics

-Though it wasn’t until I started my studies in India with TKV Desikachar in 1979 that I was introduced to the notion that Haṭha Yoga was a subject with a rich and complex history expressed through a number of texts spanning a thousand years.
-Not only that, within these texts there was a progressive and subtly developmental practice that formed the core principles in T Krishnamacharya’s teachings on Haṭha Yoga.
+In other words, it wasn’t until I started my studies in India with TKV Desikachar in 1979 that I was introduced to the notion of Haṭha Yoga as a process with a rich and complex history expressed through a number of texts spanning a thousand years.
+Not only that, within these texts there was a progressive and subtly developmental practice that formed and informed the core principles in T Krishnamacharya’s teachings on Haṭha Yoga.

 This exposure to the potential that Haṭha Yoga included both techniques to be practiced and a complex underpinning theory to be studied coincided with AG Mohan offering a small study group in 1980 at the Krishnamacharya Yoga Mandiram focused on a verse by verse examination of the Haṭha Pradīpikā.

-From these studies the Haṭha Texts Freenotes aspect of the Yoga Studies website will developed over time through added notes and commentaries from my in-depth studies of these four Haṭha Texts with these two long serving students of Krishnamacharya, especially my root Yoga teacher Desikachar.
+From these studies the Haṭha Texts Freenotes aspect of the Yoga Studies website will be developed over time through added notes and commentaries from my studies of these four Haṭha Texts with these two long-serving students of Krishnamacharya, especially my root Yoga teacher Desikachar.